mesosphere/universe/docs/tutorial/GetStarted.md

 By default, a DC/OS service is deployed on a [private agent node](https://dcos.io/docs/1.9/overview/concepts/#private-agent-node).
 To allow configuration control or monitoring of a service by a user, the Admin Router can act as a reverse proxy by proxying calls on the master node to the service in a private node on the cluster.

 The Admin Router currently supports only one reverse proxy destination.
-This step is optional, if you don't want to do expose your service endpoint, you can skip to next step.
+This step is optional, if you don't want to expose your service endpoint, you can skip to the next step.

 #### Service Endpoints

-The Admin Router allows Marathon tasks to define custom service UI and HTTP endpoints, which are made available as /service/<service-name>.
+The Admin Router allows Marathon tasks to define custom service UI and HTTP endpoints, which are made available as `/service/<service-name>`.
 Set the following Marathon task labels to enable this:

 ```json
 "labels": {